JuliaGPU/CUDA.jl/docs/src/usage/multigpu.md

 ```

 Communication between nodes should happen via the CPU (the CUDA IPC APIs are available as
-`CUDAdrv.cuIpcOpenMemHandle` and friends, but not available through high-level wrappers).
+`CUDA.cuIpcOpenMemHandle` and friends, but not available through high-level wrappers).

 Alternatively, one can use [MPI.jl](https://github.com/JuliaParallel/MPI.jl) together with
 an CUDA-aware MPI implementation.
 In that case, `CuArray` objects can be passed as send and